alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 ## This Kubernetes Thing Might Catch On

-It was really nice to hear so much positivity about Kubernetes - the project that started this whole thing and which turned 5 years old at roughly the date of this conference.
+It was really nice to hear so much positivity about Kubernetes - the project that started this whole thing and which turned 5 years old at roughly this time.
 There were a few nods to this around the conference centre.

 <!-- /images/kubecon-donuts.jpg -->